MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 - Approximate size: 81 MB

 ## Evaluation
+<a name="evaluation"></a>
 **Evaluation Code:** [Click Here!](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/evaluation.ipynb)

 To create the final predictions from the raw predictions, I applied a running weighted average of 1500 time steps, which is approximately 4 hours.
 I also applied a threshold of 0.5 to the weighted health state averages to convert the probabilities into a binary classification.
 Taking these steps make the predictions more robust and accurate.

 To evaluate the performance of the models, I tested them on three units of different flight classes.
 The three units were 13 (Long Flight Class), 14 (Short Flight Class), and 15 (Medium Flight Class) from DS03-012.
-For evaluation metrics, I used accuracy for the health state predictions and three seperate metrics for Remaining Useful Life (RUL) predictions: mean absolute error, root mean squared error, and NASA's custom evaluation metric that penalizes overestimations.
+For evaluation metrics, I used accuracy for the health state predictions and three separate metrics for Remaining Useful Life (RUL) predictions: mean absolute error, root mean squared error, and NASA's custom evaluation metric that penalizes overestimations.

 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/nasa_scoring.png?raw=true" alt="NASA's Evaluation Metric" style="width: 30%;">